Kati Horna: France

 With José Horna, Kati escaped to Paris in 1939 after being pushed out by the Spanish Fascist authorities.
 Being appalled by the great amount of poverty that could be observed at the time, Horna's career took a new direction: While in Paris she was a reporter for Lutetia-Press.
 Horna was also reunited with her friend Robert Capa, who inspired her not only for poetic photo narratives and staged shots, but also for her recurrent theme of masks and dolls.

-During the Nazi occupation of France, Kati and José were married and later sought refuge in Mexico, where she met other artists, who were also fleeing from war-torn Europe: Remedios Varo, Benjamín Péret, Emeric Chiki Weisz, Edward James, Tina Modotti and Leonora Carrington.
+During the Nazi occupation of France, Kati and José were married and later sought refuge in Mexico, where she met other artists, who were also fleeing from war-torn Europe: Remedios Varo, Benjamín Péret, Emeric "Chiki" Weisz, Edward James, Tina Modotti and Leonora Carrington.
 Kati Horna and this group of artists in exile became a tight knit circle of friends.
-The friendship between Kati Horna, Remedios Varo, and Leonora Carrrington would later be showcased in the 2010 exhibition Surreal Friends.
+The friendship between Kati Horna, Remedios Varo, and Leonora Carrington would later be showcased in the 2010 exhibition Surreal Friends.
 One of Kati Horna's most well-known photographs captures Remedios Varo, wearing one of her masks.